 As you may or may not know, I published a poetry chapbook, Mistakes Were Made, in 2017.
 If you follow along on Twitter, you know I was pretty darn excited.
-In this post, I’m taking you behind the scenes of creating the collection and how I published my first book (after lots of Googling “how to publish poetry”).
+In this post, I’m taking you behind the scenes of creating the collection and how I published my first poetry chapbook (after lots of Googling “how to publish poetry”).

 (For those who don’t know, a chapbook is, in it’s most basic sense, a tiny book.
 You can read more here!)

 First, a confession: I’d never been a fan of self-publishing, for an array of reasons.
 But, for this project, Amazon CreateSpace was ideal!
-I’m not trying to pay off college or become the next Emily Dickinson with Mistakes Were Made; this was entirely for me.
+I’m not trying to pay off college or become the next Emily Dickinson with Mistakes Were Made; this poetry chapbook was entirely for me.

 Amazon later merged Createspace with Kindle direct publishing (kdp). however, most of the process remains the same!

-Publishing a chapbook was a chance for me to accomplish something, however small, in the field I’ve fallen in love with.
+Publishing a poetry chapbook was a chance for me to accomplish something, however small, in the field I’ve fallen in love with.
 This was a way to share some of my writing, which I’ve done surprisingly little when it comes to my personal stuff.
 The process was cathartic, to say the least.

 I’ve written poems for what seems like forever.
 I stopped almost entirely between finishing high school and heading off to college, focusing on prose and journalistic pieces.
 Then, late freshman year, a friend of mine, a fellow writer, asked about my taste in poetry.